jduffield65/coppafish/docs/pipeline/omp.md

     to `nb.call_spots.dp_norm_shift * sqrt(n_rounds)` so the same value is used for the *reference spots* and *OMP* methods.

-After we have found the $g_i$, we stop the algorithm if any of the following are satisfied:
+After we have found $g_i$, we stop the algorithm if any of the following are satisfied:

 * $|\Delta_{si}| = |\Delta_{sig_i}|$ < `config['dp_thresh']`.
 * $g_i \geq n_g$ i.e. $g_i$ is a background *gene*.
 * $g_i$ was found to be the best gene on a previous iteration.

-This second condition occurred for the third gene added in the view_omp_fit example shown [earlier](#why-bother-with-omp).
+This second condition occurred for the third gene added in the `view_omp_fit` example shown [earlier](#why-bother-with-omp).
 This case is quite rare though, since the background genes have already been fit.
 We include it because if there is an artificial gene being identified as the best one, then we are also likely to erroneously assign actual genes to the pixel which are not actually there.
 But stopping the algorithm prevents this from happening.
-It may be more appropriate to recompute the background coefficient for the background *gene* identified, if this happens though.
+It may be more appropriate to recompute the background coefficient, for the background *gene* identified if this happens though.

 The third condition is just to stop getting in a loop where we are always fitting the same gene, but it is even rarer than the second.